marcobaldanza/timesheet-jira-export/readme.md

 ### Note

  - The code is looking for a label for all tasks, if there is no label then the Jira task is skipped.
-This is for future logic of automatically selecting the correct column in the timesheet template.
- - All time will currently be logged under System Review until the logic is added to select the correct column
+ - Ensure there is a column in the template with the same label as the task(s) you wish to log

 ### Todo
- - Add hours to the correct column depending on task label